chr-9/C4D-HQueueSubmit/README.md

 1. Change the paths in c4d.bat to match your environment.
 1. Place c4d.bat under the C drive of the rendering machine (or the location specified in client_c4dloc).

 All assets must be in a shared location on the network, such as a NAS.

+## Todo
+Submitting a job with multiple frames grouped together (to reduce overhead at C4D startup)